There are several effective treatment options to replace missing teeth.

 Our most common treatments for missing teeth include:

-- Dental implants: Small titanium tooth roots surgically inserted into your jaw.
+- Dental implants: Small titanium screw surgically placed into your jaw which acts like an anchor for your new implant crown.
 The dental implant eventually fuses with your jawbone as it heals.
 This forms a durable tooth root alternative which will re-establish the connection lost by the missing tooth; stimulating the jawbone and the gum line to keep them alive and healthy.
 An abutment covered by a strong prosthetic tooth, such as a dental crown is then placed on top of the implant.
 For this reason, this is the most ideal treatment for missing teeth.

 - Dental bridges: A row of artificial teeth, which can replace a single tooth or multiple missing teeth by being cemented onto the remaining teeth on either side.